-C. Defendant's Fraudulent Price Discounting Scheme Violates California and Other State Laws and Federal Regulations.
+C. Defendant's Fraudulent Price Discounting Scheme Violates California and Other Federal Regulations.

-17. Defendant engages in a false and misleading reference price scheme in the marketing and selling of the products offered on its e-commerce website.
-Defendant advertises furniture and other household products for sale by listing them with a fictitious original price and a corresponding sale price.
+- 17. Defendant engages in a false and misleading reference price scheme in the marketing and selling of the products offered on its e-commerce website dressbarn.com.
+Defendant advertises women's clothing and other related items for sale by listing them with a fictitious original price and a corresponding sale price.
 The original price communicates "the product's worth and the prestige that ownership of the product conveys."
 Hinojos, 718 F.3d at 1106 (citing Dhruv Grewal & Larry D. Compeau, Comparative Price Advertising: Informative or Deceptive?, 11 J. Pub.
 Pol'y & Mktg.
 52, 55 (Spring 1992) ("By creating an impression of savings, the presence of a higher reference price enhances subjects' perceived value and willingness to buy the product.").
 "Misinformation about a product's 'normal' price is . . . significant to many consumers in the same way as a false product label would be."
-Hinojos, 718 F.3d at 1106.

-18. Defendant consistently advertises its products on its e-commerce website alongside an "original" price and the corresponding sale price.
-Defendant advertises a seemingly original price, in truth a false reference price, with a strikethrough.
+Hinojos, 718 F.3d at 1106. - 18.
+Defendant consistently advertises its products on its e-commerce website dressbarn.com alongside an "original" price and the corresponding sale price.
+Defendant advertises a seemingly original price, in truth a false reference price, with a "strikethrough."
 The false reference price operates as a baseline consumers rely on to assess a product's value.
-The discount percentage is often shown alongside the "original" price to communicate to consumers that Defendant is selling a product at a substantial discount, even though the product is not in fact discounted.
-The sale price displayed directly next to the false reference price conveys a "deep discount" at which Defendant presently offers a product, ostensibly for a limited time.
-For example, as seen in Exhibit A, a product entitled "Caladeron Sofa" shows an "original" price of "\$749.99" directly next to a "sale" price of "\$449.99" from Defendant's e-commerce website on August 26, 2021.

-19. However, the products sold on Defendant's e-commerce website are never sold at the price displayed with a strikethrough-the price consumers are led to presume is the full original price.
-The "deep discount" of products communicated to consumers viewing Defendant's e-commerce website constitutes a misrepresentation by Defendant.
+Moreover, it is shown alongside the original price to communicate to consumers that Defendant is selling a product at a substantial discount, even though the product is not in fact discounted.
+The sale price displayed directly next to the false reference price conveys the "deep discount" at which Defendant presently offers a product, ostensibly for a limited time. - 19.
+However, the products sold on Defendant's e-commerce website dressbarn.com are never sold at the price displayed with a strikethrough-the price consumers are led to presume is the full original price.
+The "deep discount" of products communicated to consumers viewing Defendant's e-commerce website dressbarn.com constitutes a misrepresentation by Defendant.
 The "original" price merely serves as a false reference price Defendant uses as part of a larger scheme to deceptively manufacture false discounts to incentivize consumers to make purchases.